ChicoState/snapshot-ux/phaseII/README.md

 ## Caveats

+It is important to consider the inexperience of the team members (x=2) as our wireframes could have more accurately represented the flow of our application which had a direct impact on our cognitive walkthroughs.
+This resulted in confusion and a poor reflection of our screen flow.

 !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!